Guide

 The AI Coding Tools Directory editorial team researches and reviews AI-powered development tools to help developers find the best solutions for their workflows.

-The Gemini 3 Pro Image model (also known as "Nano Banana Pro") is Google's professional-grade image generation model, available through both the Gemini API and Vertex AI.
+Gemini 3 Pro Image (also known as "Nano Banana Pro") is Google's professional-grade image generation model available through the Gemini API and Vertex AI.
 It supports high-fidelity image generation up to 4K resolution, advanced text rendering, multi-image composition, and image editing.
+This guide walks you through getting an API key, installing the SDK, and generating your first image with Python or Node.js.

 What the Model Can Do